 Nepal Travel advice

-Annapurna circuit vs annapurna base camp trek Nepal and Himalayas – Durations – Short trek -Difficulty – Weather and cost with details itinerary
+Annapurna circuit vs Annapurna base camp trek Nepal and Himalayas – Duration – Short trek -Difficulty – Weather and cost with details itinerary

 Annapurna Circuit in Nepal

 The Annapurna Circuit is a loop which circumnavigates the entire Annapurna massif in a horseshoe shape.
 It’s a long trek, taking up to two weeks or longer, but it’s also possible to do shorter sections of it if you have less time.
 It offers a very wide range of scenery through different landscapes and amazing views of the Annapurna’s throughout – although you don’t visit the base of them.
 It’s also a good cultural experience, passing through many diverse villages.
 You get to trek through the barren north of Nepal as well – the impressive region of Mustang, on the Tibetan border, which has completely different scenery and culture to the area that the Annapurna Base Camp trek is in.

 The Circuit can be hiked in either direction but is most commonly done anti-clockwise to aid a gradual ascent for acclimatization – as you reach over 5000m at Thorong La Pass.
 The start and finish points are usually the village of Nayapul (a few hours from the trekking town of Pokhara) and the town of Besisahar (only a few hours from Nayapul).
 Although it’s possible to start and end the Circuit in other locations – some trekkers even begin from Kathmandu – for the purposes of this article we are talking about the standard Nayapul>Besisahar route.